Ilaria-lp/h5_treatment/README.md

 cut_and_reshape_XRF-maps
     fixes incomplete data collection (due to beam dumps or manual interruption) and makes a new file discarding the non-valid pixels.
-    New files are reshaped so that you don't need to input rows and columns in ROI imaging
+    New files are reshaped so that you don't need to input rows and columns in ROI imaging tool (PyMCA software)

 Documentation writing in progress...